 All Board meetings are open to the public and news media representatives are notified of the meetings.

-All visitors are asked to register in the notebook upon arriving at the meeting.
 During public participation near the beginning of the board meeting, a visitor granted permission to speak will be recognized by the President and may then make a brief statement, ask a question or request to speak on a particular agenda item.
 All comments and questions must be directed to the President, who will respond immediately, if possible, or solicit an appropriate reply from those staff members present.
 Questions requiring investigation will be referred to the Superintendent for consideration and later response.

 SPECIAL BOARD MEETINGS